Shompole Wilderness, Shompole Conservancy, Lake Magadi

 River activities are subject to height of river

-These rates, terms and conditions are valid for stays between 16th January to 31st May and from 1st October to 14th December
+These rates, terms and conditions are valid for stays until 15th January 2025

 Please contact us to make a booking